 There are several types of security fencing available, some of which suit some environments better than others.
 Two of the most popular are garrison and mesh fencing so we’re going to cover their pros and cons, helping you to decide which might be best for you.

 Usually made from sections of tubular steel or aluminium, this type of fencing makes a great deterrent.
 It is difficult to climb and can even be made dangerous by introducing a sharpened edge to the vertical slats at their highest point.

 Garrison fencing is much tougher than your typical chain link or mesh fence and cannot be cut so readily with a set of bolt croppers.
-It is for this reason that this type of fencing is often chosen for medium to high security environments.
+It is for this reason that this type of fencing is often gas hose fittings for medium to high security environments.

 - Garrison fencing can be powder coated in a range of colours, making it easily adapted to any environment.

 - This type of fencing is also much more aesthetically pleasing and works well in areas where appearance is important.

 - The maintenance requirements are minimal.
 Well installed garrison fencing is known to last for years, almost a lifetime without the need for expensive remedial work.